 Upper Canada Village, Living history museum in South Dundas, Canada

-The museum was founded in 1961 to preserve buildings and artifacts from communities that were flooded during construction of the Saint Lawrence Seaway.
-This rescue effort meant that many historic structures were saved from the water and reconstructed at this new location.
+The museum was established in 1961 to save buildings from communities that were flooded when the Saint Lawrence Seaway was built.
+Structures were dismantled, transported, and rebuilt at this new location before the rising water made that impossible.

 Daily skills and work techniques from the 1800s are demonstrated throughout the site, from baking bread to working at the forge.
 You can watch how people managed their everyday tasks and what abilities were essential for survival back then.